How Guitar Tube Amplifiers Work

 How Amps Work

 Electric guitars generate an alternating current (AC) audio signal.
 The guitar's pickups are small electric generators.
 Pickups have magnets (poles) that magnetize the metal guitar strings.
 The movement of the magnetic field surrounding the magnetized strings generates electricity in the pickup's coil.
-The coil is simply thin wire wrapped around a spool and when a magnetic field cuts through a coil of wire it generates an electric voltage (electronic pressure) and current (electron flow) in the coil's wire.
+The coil is simply a thin wire wrapped around a spool and when a magnetic field cuts through a coil of wire it generates an electric voltage (electronic pressure) and current (electron flow) in the coil's wire.

-The black and white wires leaving the pickup are the two ends of the wrapped coil wire.
+The black and white wires leaving the pickup are the two ends of the single wrapped coil wire.

 As a guitar string vibrates it moves one way and generates a positive voltage in the pickup coil, then as the string reverses direction the voltage is reversed and a negative voltage is generated.
 This occurs with every vibration of the string so an alternating current (positive-negative-positive-negative. . .) makes up the audio signal put out by the guitar.

-If you graph the audio signal the pitch of the guitar string's sound is expressed as wave spacing (frequency) and loudness is expressed as wave height (amplitude).
+If you graph a guitar audio signal the pitch of the guitar string's sound is expressed as wave spacing (frequency) and loudness is expressed as wave height (amplitude).
 A high frequency sound will have tight wave spacing and a low frequency sound will have wide wave spacing.
 In the graph below the high E string is on the left and the low E is on the right.
 A quiet sound will have short waves and a loud sound will have tall waves.

 The direct relationship between string movement and electricity generated in the pickup coil is the key to understanding guitar amplification.
 Our guitar amplifier will make the electric audio waves taller to boost their loudness.
 When multiple strings are played the multiple electric waves are summed into complex waves.
 See my short youtube video to see guitar audio on an oscilloscope.